NicoleJackson89/pp5-mildew-detection-in-cherry-leaves/README.md

     </details>
     <details>
     <summary>ROC Curve</summary>
-    - Both the training and validation losses decrease and stabilize at low values, indicating that the model has converged; the high training and validation accuracies show the model is performing well; and the close alignment between the training and validation metrics indicates the model is not overfitting and can generalize well on new data.
+    - Both the training and validation losses decrease and stabilise at low values, indicating that the model has converged; the high training and validation accuracies show the model is performing well; and the close alignment between the training and validation metrics indicates the model is not overfitting and can generalise well on new data.

     ![ROC Curve](outputs/v7/model_combined.png)
     </details>